gelafin/front-end-rules/README.md

 ```
 has to be on both html and body for some reason

+#### use margin for all spacing

+#### optionally use padding
+only to make an element bigger or make breathing room with a border

+#### optionally use width and height last
+but it is explicit, so it's bad for accessibility and Flexbox

 ### Layout
 #### set all font-sizes using `rem`